raamch/bigdata-docker-lab/README.md

 PostgreSQL lives inside the container, not in an external volume.
 Running `docker-compose down` destroys the cluster config.
 Simply run `setup-cluster.sh` again after bringing containers back up.

 ---
-Every great engineer started as a confused beginner with a broken cluster — first they Googled, then they Stack Overflowed, now they just ask AI.
+*"Every great engineer started as a confused beginner with a broken cluster — first they Googled, then they Stack Overflowed, now they just ask AI.
 The struggle evolves.
-Welcome to the journey. 🚀
+Welcome to the journey."* 🚀